SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     >The shortcut keys may vary depending on the browser used.

+## Exercise 7.16 Download or Copy Results
-16. Execute the followng SQL statement.
+1. Execute the followng SQL statement.

     ```SQL
     SELECT * FROM RESERVATION_VIEW;